Many years ago when my friend invited me to my first homeschool conference in Portland, Oregon, I didn’t know what to expect.

 Those are just a few of the many things I’ve taken away from the conference.

-I hope that those who are local to Portland will consider attending.
 I always leave feeling refreshed and encouraged!

 Teachers go to continuing education; homeschool parents can, too!